JaydenMajor/Pages-In-Widgets/pages-in-widgets/readme.txt

 == Frequently Asked Questions ==

-= Can this plugin also insert post into widgets? =
-Not at this stage but if the feature is requested i can be enabled.

 = Why did you developed this plugin? =
 I developed this plugin because i found that i was writing HTML in text widgets and the sites needed to be edited by non technical people and inserting a page into a widget was the easiest way.